What is data governance?

 How do you achieve this?

-The Institute’s Data Governance Framework is a set of best-practice guidelines, which include transparency, integrity, and accountability.
+The Institute’s Data Governance Strategy is a set of best-practice guidelines, which include transparency, integrity, and accountability.

 The way you handle data should be completely transparent.
 This isn’t just about ticking boxes for the auditors – transparency allows greater visibility into your organization, improving collaboration, revealing inefficiencies and helping you recognize new opportunities.